 Incanthera PLC (LON:INC) started trading on the NEX Exchange Growth market today after raising £1.2mln to fund the development of its novel cream to treat and prevent skin cancer.

-Called Sol, the cream has already gone through the proof of concept stage and Incathera now wants a partner for the development and marketing stages.
+Called Sol, the cream has already gone through the proof of concept stage and Incanthera now wants a partner for the development and marketing stages.

 Originally a spin-out from Bradford University’s Institute of Cancer Therapeutics, the aim is to find a commercial partner for Sol within 12-18 months.